ltguillaume/chromium-winupdater/README.md

 - If your account has administrator privileges, the update will be fully automatic.
 If not, the update will be downloaded and you will be asked by WinUpdater to start the update.
 - If Chromium is already running, the updater will notify you of the new version.
 The update will start as soon as you close the browser.

+## Issues
+- If you set up scheduled updates, you might get annoyed by some __anti-cheat software__.
+It may wrongfully point at WinUpdater, because it is built upon AutoHotkey, which _can_ be used to cheat in games.
+If this happens, you can either:
+  1. Open the __Task Scheduler__ via the Start menu, then double-click on `Chromium WinUpdater...` in the `Task Scheduler Library`, open the `Triggers` tab, then click on `One time` and the button `Delete`.
+Then press `OK` to make the change to _only check for updates 1 minute after logging on_ (and not every 4 hours).
+This will still cause issues if you leave games opened when locking your user account, though.
+  2. Create a shortcut to `Chromium-Winupdater.exe /RemoveTask` and one to `Chromium-Winupdater.exe /CreateTask` (on your desktop), so you can quickly prevent WinUpdater from running during gameplay and reactivate it afterwards.
+Just put them next to the shortcuts of your game launchers and you won't forget.

 ## Remarks
 - The updater needs to be able to write to `Chromium-WinUpdater.ini` in its own folder (so make sure it has permission to do so), otherwise WinUpdater will copy itself to `%LocalAppData%\Chromium\WinUpdater` and run from there.
 - WinUpdater by default downloads the 64-bit release of [Ungoogled Chromium by Marmaduke](https://github.com/macchrome/winchrome/releases).